choonkeat/choonkeat.github.io/_posts/2022-03-04-regarding-repl.md

 For repl dev, if we jump immediately to thinking about fixing the parsing function, the difference there isn't huge either.
 While manually stepping through the _function body_ (or comparing old json with new json) to locate the problem is a little tedious but that's still the happy scenario.

 The real scenarios that decoder devs are fending off are all those runtime errors that pops up in places that doesn't make sense.
-Tracing why such values are in a bad state takes a lot of time & effort in a dynamically typed system: there are so many code paths across subsystems?
-Can take hours before even reaching the particular parsing function to begin fixing.
+Tracing why such values are in a bad state takes a lot of time & effort in a dynamically typed system: there are so many code paths? across subsystems?
+It can take hours before we discover the particular parsing function to fix.

 #### **Boundary**